Brightcove (NASDAQ:BCOV) Updates FY 2021 Earnings Guidance

-Several equities analysts recently weighed in on the stock.
-Zacks Investment Research cut shares of Brightcove from a buy rating to a hold rating in a research note on Tuesday, May 4th.
-Colliers Securities reissued a buy rating and issued a $30.00 target price on shares of Brightcove in a research note on Tuesday, July 20th.
-Lake Street Capital decreased their target price on shares of Brightcove from $25.00 to $17.00 and set a buy rating for the company in a research note on Thursday.
-Finally, Northland Securities decreased their target price on shares of Brightcove from $29.00 to $23.00 and set an outperform rating for the company in a research note on Thursday.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The stock has an average rating of Buy and an average price target of $21.60.
+Several research firms recently commented on BCOV.
+Northland Securities reduced their price target on shares of Brightcove from $29.00 to $23.00 and set an outperform rating for the company in a research report on Thursday, July 29th.
+Zacks Investment Research cut shares of Brightcove from a hold rating to a sell rating in a research note on Monday.
+Lake Street Capital dropped their price objective on shares of Brightcove from $25.00 to $17.00 and set a buy rating on the stock in a research note on Thursday, July 29th.
+Finally, Colliers Securities reissued a buy rating and issued a $30.00 price objective on shares of Brightcove in a research note on Tuesday, July 20th.
+One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
+Brightcove currently has an average rating of Buy and an average price target of $21.60.

 Brightcove Inc provides cloud-based services for video.
 Its flagship product includes Video Cloud, an online video platform that enables its customers to publish and distribute video to Internet-connected devices.
 The company also offers Brightcove Live, a solution for live streaming; Brightcove Beacon, an application that enables companies to launch over-the-top video experiences on mobile, web, and smart and connected TVs; Brightcove Player, a video player technology with a cloud-based service for creating and managing video player experiences; and Zencoder, a cloud-based video encoding service.